chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 >
 > ~ Phil Freeman [The State of Things, point 4](https://discourse.purescript.org/t/the-state-of-things/282)

+Gary later pointed out that releases with "breaking changes" were occuring less frequently ([source](https://docs.google.com/spreadsheets/d/1MO8siLLSOpkKHJ_eBNRJbipBquFgqlaSS-QSnALDSo8/edit#gid=0)).
+Still, keep in mind that Phil was likely updating the book each time such a release was made.

 (Related interpretation sections: [Breaking Changes Render Documentation Outdated](https://github.com/chexxor/purescript-documentation-discussion/blob/master/01-Sources-and-Interpretation/All-Interpretations.md#knowing-whom-to-trust-with-write-access-defining-best-workflow-procedures-and-providing-necessary-support))

 ### There Is No Roadmap That Coordinates Efforts